Cybersecurity and Data Privacy

 We frequently conduct regulatory compliance audits, covering state, federal, and international requirements.
 We advise companies on requirements pertaining to the collection, storage, and destruction of personally identifiable information, and help realign noncompliant policies or practices.

-Our regulatory experience covers:
+Our regulatory experience includes:

 - Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic and Clinical Health Act (HITECH)